fenago/machine-learning-with-scikit-learn/Chapter01/Lab_1.md

     scikit-learn, the pip method works best (for advanced users of Python)

-### Note

-This course will be using Python 3.6 for all the code that is displayed throughout every lab, unless mentioned otherwise.
+<h3><span style="color:red;">Note:</span></h3>

-**Note:** All python packages mentioned below have been installed already.
+All python packages mentioned below have been installed already.
 It is not required to run commands below to install packages.

 ### The pip method